ra8za10/ra8za10/README.md

 - 👋 Hi, I’m @ra8za10
-- 👀 I’m interested in Iot, Cyber security, and Data Scientist
+- 👀 I’m interested in Iot, Cyber security, and Data Science
-- 🌱 I’m currently learning Python and PHP
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...